sdc-china/IDA-doc/_posts/2018-01-15-test-project-management.md

      Snapshot              |The snapshot of selected branch
      [Selenium Hub][2]     |Support chrome, firefox selenium node Tip                   |Using the latest snapshot
+     Migrate an old project|Support test case project migration from Eclipse Version

      **Notes:**

      The Project App and Toolkit must fill at least one and only one.
+     We only support development enviornment migration from eclipse version.

   3. Click **Create** button, you will enter into project dashboard page.